 Add a few cups of water.
 You want enough liquid to cover the meat so that it boils, and so that some of the veggies are partially submerged.
 Put the lid on it and set the crockpot on low for 8 hours for a 3-4 lb brisket (or on high for about an hour per pound.) *Don't peek, keep the lid closed!
 You want it to keep cooking and not have to heat back up.

 About an hour before you want to serve dinner, taste the broth and adjust for salt and pepper.
 Place the remaining veggies on top.
 Replace the lid.
 Once the veggies on top are fork tender, dinner is ready!

-Remove the corned beef from the crock pot and allow it to rest for at least ten minutes.
+Remove the corned beef from the crockpot and allow it to rest for at least ten to fifteen minutes.
 Slice it across the grain of the meat.
 If you cut it with the grain in long stringy slices, it will be tough.